-Table 7-1 Main components
+Table 7-1 Main Components

-Name of Component Description(Purpose of use) MFD An MFD where the TOE is installed.
+Name of Component Description (Purpose of Use) MFD An MFD where the TOE is installed.
 Debug terminal PC A computer where all the software used for the testing is installed.
 Client PC A computer used to test the filter function.
 Pseudo exchange A device to simulate a fax line (public line).

 MFD(B) An MFD used for tests that require two MFDs including fax and tandem printing.
 Modem for telephone lines A device that performs data communication via the public line.

-The MFD used in the developer testing is one of the several MFDs identified in the ST, namely the MX-M753N.
+The MFD used in the developer testing is one of the several MFDs identified in the ST, namely the MX-4111FN.
 While the MFDs on which the TOE runs have different processing capabilities, the same TOE is used.
 Thus, the configuration of the testing environment is considered equivalent to that identified in the ST.

-(2) Summary of Developer Testing Summary of the developer testing is as follows.
+(2) Summary of the Developer Testing

+The summary of the developer testing is explained as follows.